London on Stage

 • At the Tate Modern, London’s largest and most important museum of modern and contemporary art, we’ll see “Capturing the Moment”: a fascinating exhibition about the “dynamic relationship between” photography and painting that has resulted in “some of the most iconic artworks of recent times”—by Picasso, David Hockney, Lucien Freud, and a host of others.

-• WATCH THIS SPACE.
-As we add more one-of-a-kind adventures, we’ll update this page.
-Here are some other experiences from recent trips:
+• Here are some other experiences from recent trips:

 • Art exhibitions at world-class museums such as the National Gallery, Tate Britain, Tate Modern, Royal Academy, or Courtauld Gallery